-Gifts - Gifts are free or discounted items or services and any item or service that would generally be seen by the public as a gift.
+Gifts - Items or services that are free or discounted that would generally be seen by the public as a gift.
 These include items of high value (e.g. artwork, jewellery, or expensive pens), low value (e.g. small bunch of flowers), consumables (e.g. chocolates) and services (e.g. painting and repairs).
-Fundraising by public sector organisations that is consistent with relevant legislation and any government policy is not prohibited under the minimum accountabilities.